unoplatform/uno/doc/articles/uno-development/debugging-templates.md

 - Right click on the `Uno.ProjectTemplates.Dotnet` project, select `Pack`
 - This will create a `Uno.ProjectTemplates.Dotnet.255.255.255.255.nupkg` file
 - Install this file using `dotnet new -i C:\[your_path]\bin\Debug\Uno.ProjectTemplates.Dotnet.255.255.255.255.nupkg`
-- In another temporary folder, create a new application using the update templates with `dotnet new unoapp -o MyTestUnoApp01`
+- In another temporary folder, create a new application using the updated templates with `dotnet new unoapp -o MyTestUnoApp01`

 Ensure that the application runs properly by building it in Visual Studio and running it on all targets.